 Employee development is vital in order to keep people engaged, growing, and fulfilled at work.
 In the last Deloitte Millennial Survey, almost half the participants said they would quit their job in the next two years given the choice.
 Besides being dissatisfied with pay, the top reasons for this were:

-Surveys like this prove the demand for employee development, particularly in younger generations.
-The requirements of the workforce have changed in recent years, and with Gen Z now entering the business world, there's more pressure on organisations to invest in personal and professional development.
+Surveys like this prove the demand for employee development and corporate mentoring, particularly in the younger generation.
+The requirements of the workforce have changed in recent years, and with Gen Z now entering the business world, there’s more pressure on organisations to invest in personal and professional development.

 What is employee development?